The Hazard Perception Test

 Because it takes time and practice to develop hazard perception skills, you should be working on them from the day that you get your Learner’s Permit.

-The aim of the HPT is to confirm that P1 drivers have enough hazard perception skills to "graduate" to the next licensing stage.
+The aim of the HPT is to confirm that learner drivers have enough hazard perception skills to "graduate" to the next licensing stage.
 Research shows that these skills are important for safe driving and that drivers with poor hazard perception skills usually have more crashes.
 Research also shows that screen-based hazard perception tests can detect drivers with a higher risk of crash involvement.

 The purpose of the HPT is to help reduce the high level of young driver crashes in South Australia by: